Abdale88/01_i11y/README.md

 # 01_i11y
+# Horiseon Site
-codebase that follows accessibility standards.
+#### codebase that follows accessibility standards.

+This site follows accessibility standards, and it is optimized for search engines.

+# Contributors
+  * Christopher Sinlasath
+  * Abdale Hassan